malvinyolo/COMP4651-Distributed-Model-Training-on-Kubernetes/vertex-deploy/README.md

 Use Cloud Build to build and push images to Artifact Registry (no local Docker required):

-Please run these commands within the data-pipeline/ and training/ directories respectively.
+Please run these commands within the data-pipeline/ and training/ directories, respectively.

 ```cmd
 gcloud builds submit --project=<PROJECT-NAME> \